wmichalak/product_category_classifier/readme.md

 * A summary report of the filename, assigned label, whether the download was complete, the description and url were saved in a file called val_database.csv (which is in the repository).

-In summary, out of 1000 records, there were X items with
+In summary, out of 1000 records, the samples spread across the categories:

 | Category  | #   |
 |-----------|-----|